-In cooperation with Union Graduate College, Union also offers five-year, two-degree programs leading to a bachelor's degree and a master's degree in selected fields.
-The College has an eight-year, three-degree program in cooperation with Albany Medical College and Union Graduate College and a six-year, two-degree program in cooperation with Albany Law School.
+In cooperation with the Union Graduate College, Union also offers five-year, two-degree programs leading to a bachelor's degree and a master's degree in selected fields.
+Furthermore, the College has an eight-year, three-degree Leadership in Medicine program with Albany Medical College and the Union Graduate College, as well as a six-year, two-degree Law and Public Policy program with Albany Law School.